ksysoev/mcp-go-tools/README.md

 ## Features

 - Command-line interface built with Cobra
-- Flexible configuration using Viper (supports file-based and environment variable configuration)
+- Flexible configuration using YAML/JSON files
 - Structured logging with slog
-  - File output support with --logfile flag (writes to file instead of stdout)
+  - File output support with --log-file flag (writes to file instead of stdout)
   - JSON and text formats
   - Configurable log levels
   - Debug logging for request tracking